 Formerly the Undergraduate TA (Teaching Assistant) Program.

 If you are thinking about having undergraduate support for a class this coming semester, now is the time to get your plans all settled.
-Here is an easy 5 step process to finding you a Client Support Consultant (CSC) and getting them all set and registered officially for the coming semester:
+Here is an easy 5 step process to finding you a Student Practitioner (SP) and getting them all set and registered officially for the coming semester:

-- ANY instructor can utilize one of our undergraduate students for a CSC position – full time faculty or adjunct.
+- ANY instructor can utilize one of our undergraduate students for a SP position – full time faculty or adjunct.
 If it will enhance your class and the student’s classroom experience, we’re all for it.
-Therefore, think about what you’d like a CSC to do for you and how they would help enhance your class instruction.
-You can use the PDF’s attached at the bottom of the page for ideas, and talk to other professors about how they leverage their CSC’s (we are happy to recommend some regular CSC-users to you).
+Therefore, think about what you’d like a SP to do for you and how they would help enhance your class instruction.
+You can use the PDF’s attached at the bottom of the page for ideas, and talk to other professors about how they leverage their SP’s (we are happy to recommend some regular SP-users to you).

 - Ask a student, likely a former student in one of your sections who you know you can trust to be responsible, and who has demonstrated proficiency in the work.
 We like the student to have received a B+ or better in the class the first time around.
 If you need a recommendation of someone, just let the advising office know and we can pull rosters from former class sections.

-- Once you have a student who agrees to be a CSC for your class, sit down and look at the structure of your class.
-Build out the expectations (very specifically) that you have for your CSC and amend the PDF’s below to match your goals.
+- Once you have a student who agrees to be a SP for your class, sit down and look at the structure of your class.
+Build out the expectations (very specifically) that you have for your SP and amend the PDF’s below to match your goals.

 - Send your student to Tess Schaufler with all the paperwork.
 We’ll keep a copy in the advising office and send you both back a copy.
-The only way your student receives their credit for the work they are doing is if they bring in the paperwork so we can enroll them in the “IT Client Support Practicum” course and notify the registrar.
+The only way your student receives their credit for the work they are doing is if they bring in the paperwork so we can enroll them in IST 300: IM&T Support Practicum course and notify the registrar.
 We’d like this paperwork settled TWO WEEKS BEFORE the start of classes.
 Paperwork should include the IST 300 contract/form, the IST 300 syllabus with your specific amended expectations, and a copy of the course syllabus.

-We are happy to enhance your teaching experience by providing you the ability to have a CSC for your class.
-Hosting a CSC is often really rewarding and the student finds the experience extremely beneficial as they get to connect further with a professor, have a deeper understanding of material and develop the people skills that come with serving others.
+We are happy to enhance your teaching experience by providing you the ability to have a SP for your class.
+Hosting an SP is often really rewarding and the student finds the experience extremely beneficial as they get to connect further with a professor, have a deeper understanding of material and develop the people skills that come with serving others.

-There are many benefits of having a Client Support Consultant:
+There are many benefits of having a Student Practitioner:

 - You can develop deeper connections with our students